podhmo/noerror/README.md

 - compare functions
 - assertion functions (or error check functions)

-Usually, use these functions, like a below.
+Usually, use these functions as follows.

 ```go
 // t is *testing.T